 B.S. in Public Health (BSPH)

 |Learn from the Best||Who Should Apply?||Internships & other Hands-on Experiences||Job & Career Opportunities||BSPH Advising||Special Features of the Program|

-The Department of Environmental Health has highly trained, experienced top-notch faculty who are actively involved in the BSPH as teachers and student mentors.
-BSPH classes in the environmental health specialization are taught by full-time faculty and are typically small in size (less than 30 students) allowing for individual attention.
+The Department of Environmental and Occupational Health has highly trained, experienced top-notch faculty who are actively involved in the BSPH as teachers and student mentors.
+Classes in the BSPH in Environmental Health degree are taught by full-time faculty and are typically small in size (less than 30 students) allowing for individual attention.
 Faculty members are actively involved in lab and field-based research on important local, regional, and global environmental health issues.

 Faculty research is being conducted in Indiana, on the US-Mexico border, and in Bangladesh, China, Ecuador, Libya, Egypt, Taiwan, and Nigeria.
-Opportunities exist for motivated, qualified students in BSPH Environmental Health specialization to participate in faculty research lab and field research.
+Opportunities exist for motivated, qualified students in the BSPH in Environmental Health degree to participate in faculty research lab and field research.

 Some examples of current faculty research include: